amuraru/docker-kafka/README.md

 `amuraru/kafka` docker image build configuration.

-A new `kafka-*` tag created in this repo triggers the image build and push to [ghcr.io/amuraru/kafka](https://github.com/amuraru/docker-kafka/pkgs/container/kafka) github docker registry.
+A new tag created in this repo triggers the image build and push to [ghcr.io/amuraru/kafka](https://github.com/amuraru/docker-kafka/pkgs/container/kafka) github docker registry.

 Tags should be `<scala_version>-<kafka_version>` e.g `2.13-2.8.1`